MathiasGroebe/Multi-Scale-Legend/README.md

 # Multi-Scale-Legend

-A draft for a legend of webmap.
+A draft for a legend of a webmap.